artintelclass/final-njw275/README.md

 ## Issues I Ran Into

-* If you run out of memory on the GPU, look to change gen_all.py's image_size and make your images the same size ratio
+* If you run out of memory on the GPU, look to change gen_all.py's image_size and make your input images the same size ratio
-* Though deep-painterly-harmonization works with Octave, I could not get it to run with it.
+* Though deep-painterly-harmonization works with Octave, I could not get the files to run with it.
 Instead, it is a pretty simple set up with Matlab
-* The problems with my outputs compared to deep-painterly-harmonization's outputs is the masking.
+* The problem with my outputs compared to deep-painterly-harmonization's outputs is the masking.
 Their masks are very detailed while running with a mask created from DeepLab isn't as thorough.